2nd and 3rd Lines of the 5th King's Own Scottish Borderers

 Early 1916 Ripon, Yorkshire

-1st September 1916 Absorbed by 4th (Reserve) Bn. at Catterick, Yorkshire in Lowland Reserve Bde.
+1 Sept 1916 Absorbed by 4th (Reserve) KOSB at Catterick, Yorkshire in Lowland Reserve Brigade

-October 1917 4th (Reserve) Bn.
-KOSB to Dunfermline where it remained as part of Forth Garrison
+October 1917 4th (Reserve) KOSB to Dunfermline where it remained as part of Forth Garrison